intjelic/python-sfml/doc/source/index.rst

 `save_to_file()`, `open_from_*()` and `load_from_*()` methods have been deprecated
 in favor of `from_*()` and `to_file()`.

-In addition, `copy()` methods have been deprecated in favor of python's `__copy__()` special methods.
+In addition, `copy()` methods have been deprecated in favor of Python's `__copy__()` special methods.